 There are five different kinds of furnaces: electric, natural gas, oil, propane, and geothermal furnaces.
 Electric and natural gas furnaces are the most common, however, that doesn’t necessarily make them the best.
 In this blog post, we will cover the five different types of furnaces and what they do, what makes them different, and their costs.
 We will also be discussing which one might be the best for you and your HVAC needs.

 As the name suggests, electric furnaces are powered using electricity.
-They tend to be cheaper and safer than other furnaces and that is what makes them so popular.
+They tend to be cheaper and safer than the other types of furnaces and that is what makes them so popular.
 Electric furnaces, like natural gas ones, are also available nearly everywhere.
 While they may be cheaper to install than natural gas furnaces, electric furnaces cost more in the long run.
 As stated by Modernize Home Services, it costs 63% more to heat a home using an electric furnace than to use a natural gas furnace.
 Nevertheless, electric furnaces have one huge pro: they have long lifespans.
-They can last up to thirty years while other furnaces usually last fifteen to twenty years.
+They can last up to thirty years while other types of furnaces usually last fifteen to twenty years.
 They also do not require a venting system for fuel, unlike other furnaces such as natural gas, oil, and propane ones.

 According to Home Advisor, the average electric furnace installation costs $4,059.
 The unit itself costs between $500 to $1,500, but the additional costs for installation come from labor, drywall repair, permits, and more.
 Electric furnace installation usually costs less to install than other furnaces.
 They also do end up costing more though as mentioned above.
 Electric furnaces have a cheap installation, but how much it costs to run them quickly overrides it.